aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The fortune you seek is in another cookie.
+> 🥠 Someone will invite you to a Karaoke party.

-Last update: Tue Apr  1 05:09:57 2025
+Last update: Wed Apr  2 05:10:22 2025

 ### Let's play! 🎮